 Life-derived Learning (LDL) is a complete education model for very young children, based on the principles of play-based learning.

-LDL is a concept owned by Dorothy Snot preschool & kindergarten in Athens and has been tested and developing daily, for the last five years (2012 – 2016).
+LDL is a concept owned by Dorothy Snot preschool & kindergarten in Athens and has been tested and developing daily, for the past eight years (2012 – 2019).

-The main idea behind is that children must have the ownership of their school life.
+The main idea behind is that children deserve the ownership of their school life.

-More than that, the magic behind LDL is its’ successful and hands-on implementation.
+More than that, the magic behind LDL is in the implementation.
 It has proved to be a perfectly working model with sky-high satisfaction results, within all school’s community: teachers, parents and most of all, children.
-Anyone intrigued to learn more on how LDL is implemented, is most welcomed to visit our Athens school, talk with our teachers and parents and observe the daily flow of work.
+Anyone intrigued to learn more on how LDL is implemented, is most welcomed to spend time in our Athens school, talk with our teachers and parents and observe the daily flow of work.

-So, the main principles of Life-derived Learning concept in Early Education, as developed by Dorothy Snot, are:
+So, the main principles of Life-derived Learning concept in Early Education, are:

 1. Children have the right to be accountable for their own life, from as early as possible.
 This is non-negotiable.